Shared

 • The usual costs of owning a home.
 Such as household bills, costs for looking after the interior of your home and contents insurance.

-This short video explains service charges:
+This 3 minute video explains service charges in detail:

-Before you can buy a Shared Ownership home, we make sure you can afford the cost of living in it.
-You meet an Independent Financial Adviser (IFA) who looks at your finances, helps you decide what you can afford and confirms you meet our affordability conditions.
+Therefore, to make sure you can afford to live in your home, you will meet with an Independent Financial Adviser (IFA) who will look at your finances and help you decide what you can afford and confirms you meet our affordability conditions.
 Even if you have a mortgage approved, you can only go ahead if you meet these conditions.